 The operating system file is damaged

 Another possible cause for a damaged touchpad is corrupt operating system files.
-While usually you will notice other issues as well as corrupt system files, which can result in the touchpad not working.
+You will usually notice other issues and corrupt system files, resulting in the touchpad not working.

-Finally, if the touchpad still isn’t working properly or it’s possible it is faulty.
+Finally, if the touchpad still isn’t working correctly or it may not be very correct.
 Contact the computer manufacturer for instructions on adding or bringing your laptop to a computer repair shop.
-It may require replacement of the touchpad itself or other hardware.
+It may require the replacement of the touchpad itself or other hardware.
 If the touchpad cannot be fixed, you can connect and use an external mouse as a workaround.